-During the reference period the Fund promoted its environmental characteristic of climate change mitigation by excluding investments in certain types of fossil fuels.
-In addition, the Fund promoted the social characteristic of avoiding investments in certain activities which can cause harm to human health and wellbeing, in sovereign issuers that significantly violate social rights, and in securitisations that violate responsible business or lending practices.
+During the reference period, the Fund promoted the environmental characteristic of climate change mitigation by excluding investments in certain types of fossil fuels.
+In addition, the Fund promoted the social characteristic of avoiding investments in certain activities which can cause harm to human health and well-being.